learning-unlimited/ESP-Website/docs/admin/releases/10/README.rst

   to false.
 The field is only shown for students and if the ``text_messages_to_students`` Tag is set to ``True``.

-\*Text message functionality requires setting Twilio configuration in local settings
+\*Contact websupport to enable Twilio on your site.

 Lottery frontend program module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For programs that use the class registration lottery, there is now a lottery
-assignment admin module to allow running the lottery without web-team
+assignment admin module to allow running the lottery without websupport
 assistance.
 See the
 `program modules documentation <../../program_modules.rst>`_
 for more details and instructions.

-"Phase Zero" student lottery system
+"Phase Zero" program lottery system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For programs in which there is more demand than supply, this student lottery system allows a program to non-arbitrarily reduce the demand (based on the ``program_size_by_grade`` Tag) and ensure students in the program get enough classes in later phases of registration.
+For programs in which there is more demand than supply, this student lottery system allows a program to run a lottery to limit the number of students who can join the program.
+This helps ensure that each student gets enough classes in later phases of registration.
+See the
-Provides a very simple student interface where students submit non-binding interest (which sends a confirmation email).
-This interface also allows students to combine into groups of up to 4 students.
-If one student from the group is selected, all students will be selected (provided there is room); however, if there isn't room for all students in the group (due to grade caps), none of the students in the group will be selected (based on simulations, this does not improve the chances of a student getting selected and may actually decrease the chances of a student getting selected if they are in a group with a student in a high-demand grade).
-The module also provides an admin interface to track student lottery registration and run the lottery.
-When the lottery is run, the winners will be given open-ended ``OverridePhaseZero`` and ``Student/All`` permissions, which will enable them to reach the other student registration phases.
-Also provides various situational templates (e.g. to explain if students didn't win the lottery).
-Note: this module should NOT be disabled upon the conclusion of the student lottery.
+`program modules documentation <../../program_modules.rst>`_ for more details and instructions.

 Improvements to editable text UI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~